opensearch-project/opensearch-net/docs/design/plugin-model-codegen.md

   and descriptor fluent methods) from `SearchPipelineStructure`.
 - `GenerateNonBodyOps = true` — generates `GetSearchPipelineResponse.g.cs` and
   `DeleteSearchPipelineResponse.g.cs`.
+- `SuppressLowLevelApiImport = true` — tells the Requests and Descriptors Razor generators to omit `using OpenSearch.Net.Specification.SearchPipelineApi;` and instead emit per-type `using Alias = FullyQualified.Type;` aliases.
+This is necessary because the low-level search pipeline namespace uses generic names (`DeleteRequestParameters`, `GetRequestParameters`) that are identical to top-level `OpenSearch.Net` classes, causing CS0104 ambiguity.
+Setting this flag keeps the high-level client completely independent of the low-level namespace.
-- `OpNameOverrides` — aligns codegen names (`put` → `PutSearchPipeline`, etc.) with the existing high-level method naming and avoids bare names that conflict with generic HTTP verbs.
+- `OpNameOverrides` — aligns codegen names (`put` → `PutSearchPipeline`, etc.) with the existing high-level method naming.
 - `MappedTypes` — maps the three processor union schema IDs to their interface names (`IRequestProcessor`, `IResponseProcessor`, `IPhaseResultsProcessor`).
-This is required because the union container schemas are `oneOf` (not plain object schemas with properties), so `ModelTypeResolver` cannot discover their C# names from `_objectSchemaIds` alone.
-Without this mapping, array item resolution falls back to `IList<object>` instead of `IList<IRequestProcessor>`.
+Required because union container schemas are `oneOf` (not plain object schemas with properties), so `ModelTypeResolver` cannot discover their C# names from `_objectSchemaIds` alone.
+  Without this mapping, array item resolution falls back to `IList<object>`.
 - `RenamedTypes` — avoids collisions with existing OSC types: `SortResponseProcessor` → `SearchPipelineSort`, `SearchScriptRequestProcessor` → `SearchScript`, etc.

-`CodeConfiguration` also carries two supporting entries:

-- `HighLevelOnlyApiNameOverrides["search_pipeline.put/get/delete"]` — aligns the
-  Requests/Descriptors generators with the ModelsGenerator operation names.
+`CodeConfiguration.HighLevelOnlyApiNameOverrides` carries entries for `search_pipeline.put/get/delete` to align the Requests/Descriptors generators with the ModelsGenerator operation names.
+No low-level API renaming is required or applied.

-- `LowLevelApiNameMapping["search_pipeline.delete/get/put"]` — gives the low-level
-  `RequestParameters` classes unique names (`DeleteSearchPipelineRequestParameters`, etc.) to avoid an ambiguity between `OpenSearch.Net.DeleteRequestParameters` and `OpenSearch.Net.Specification.SearchPipelineApi.DeleteRequestParameters` when both namespaces are imported in `Requests.SearchPipeline.cs`.
+### `SuppressLowLevelApiImport` — Principle

+Plugin-model code generation is **purely high-level**.
+Any coupling to low-level generated code (e.g. `OpenSearch.Net.Specification.*Api.*RequestParameters`) should be avoided.
+When a low-level namespace uses generic parameter class names that clash with top-level `OpenSearch.Net` types, the correct fix is to suppress the low-level import at the high-level template layer, not to rename the low-level classes.

+The `SuppressLowLevelApiImport` flag on `IModelOverrides` encodes this intent:

+- Default `false` — existing namespaces (ML, ingest, ...) that do not have naming conflicts continue to import the low-level namespace normally.
+- `true` — the Requests and Descriptors templates iterate the endpoint list, derive the set of `*RequestParameters` class names, and emit fully-qualified `using` aliases instead of the blanket import.
+The generated code is identical in behaviour but does not depend on a namespace-level import.

+### Output Layout

 ### Output Layout